- Coming Soon(9)

 Incoming freshman will be informed via their Widener email account if they have to complete the online mathematics assessment.

 Congratulations on your acceptance to Widener University.
 Now that you have made your enrollment and housing deposit, we ask that you complete the on-line housing application.
+Visit my.widener.edu and enter "Housing Portal" into the search bar to begin.
 The application is designed to help us make the best possible placement for your "home away from home".
 Please remember that all freshman, sophomores and juniors are required to live on campus unless they commute from home (within 25 miles of campus).

 We will begin notifying students of their housing assignments via your Widener email account on or before August 1st.
-If you have any difficulty completing the application, please contact the Office of Residence Life at 610-499-4390.
+If you have any difficulty completing the application, please contact the Office of Residence Life at 610-499-4390 or firstname.lastname@example.org.

-You can now create your student ID card at home.
-Go to https://optic.widener.edu, log in with your Widener credentials, and click on Submit Photo ID.
-You will be guided through the creation process and will receive your Campus1Card during Pride Experience Two.
+You can create your student ID card at home.
+Go to https://optic.widener.edu, log in with your Widener username and password, and click on Submit Photo ID.
+You will be guided through the creation process and will receive your Campus1Card during Pride Experience Two: Orientation.

 Don't forget to submit your health documentation prior to arriving on campus for the start of school.